Mcorduk/Velena-Oauth-SSO/readme.md

     Now that Google said it was okay and gave you the thumbs up, you can now tell Google that you're cool with letting them in if they're cool with it.
 Google says 'okay' tells the person what information Google is going to tell you, and then gives them a temporary key (passing the auth code for a web token).

-oıkThis key is now good for whatever you set it up to be good for (at the registration of your app) and works for those approved parts of Google as well.
+    This key is now good for whatever you set it up to be good for (at the registration of your     app) and works for those approved parts of Google as well.
 Google told you that person is who   they say they are and they're good at knowing these types of things.

 [OAuth 2.0 and OpenID Connect (Video)](https://www.youtube.com/watch?v=996OiexHze0)